 and many others but I do not eat out very often so I can't think of the names off the top of my head!

 In terms of Lodging, The Keltic Lodge in Ingonish is probably the nicest place to stay but there are many hotels, motels, lodges, resorts, cabins and campgrounds located around the island and I can honestly say I have never had a bad experience at any of the ones I have stayed at!

 Besides the above, Cape Breton is full of beautiful, long, sandy beaches, scenic look-offs, hiking trails, lakes and rivers.
-Fishing, sailing, kayaking, whale watching, cycling and many other activities can be done safely on the island as well! over 5 years ago
+Fishing, sailing, kayaking, whale watching, cycling and many other activities can be done safely on the island as well! almost 6 years ago